 - If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60 percent alcohol

 Santa Clarita Transit is committed to providing transportation service for essential trips.
 This includes getting personal care attendants to their patient’s homes, grocery store employees to work, etc.

 Yes.
 Santa Clarita Transit has reduced local and commuter service, suspended the GO!
 Santa Clarita service and eliminated supplemental school trippers.
 Details can be found here.

 Yes, in line with Mayor Smyth’s guidelines set forth on April 10,2020 Santa Clarita now requires operators and patrons to wear face covers.

-No, in an effort to maintain social distancing operators are not collecting fare at this time.
+In an effort to maintain social distancing operators are not enforcing the fare policy at this time.
 City facilities will suspend TAP sales until further notice.
 Please refer to TAPtogo.net or call 866.TAPTOGO (1.866.827.8646) to load your TAP cards.

 Yes, we have updated our GPS feed.
 We encourage riders to download the Moovit app for iOS or Android for the most current trip information.

 We encourage all passengers to follow the same social distancing rules outlined by the Los Angeles Public Health Department.
 If you have reason to believe you may have been exposed, please stay home.

 The City does not directly employ drivers.
 As such HIPAA privacy regulations preclude staff from knowing much more beyond the fact that a positive test came back.
 However, the City is dedicated to working with our contract operator to protect our drivers and residents.
 While maintenance crews are working tirelessly to clean and disinfect all buses and facilities on a regular basis using hospital grade solutions City staff has been sourcing additional cleaning materials and personal protective equipment for operators in the field.